apexutils/Change-Spinner/README.md

 Use this simple dynamic action Plug-in to replace the default APEX spinner shown while a report refreshes, on page submission, or wherever `apex.util.showSpinner` is called.

-You should run it on DA on page load.
+You should run this DA on page load.
 Every spinner shown from then on will use the new markup.

 ### Attributes